Republicans who won't be coming back to Congress after 2018 midterm elections

 Dave Reichert

-After serving seven terms in Congress, Rep. Dave Reichert, R-Wash., said he would not seek reelection on Sept.
+After serving seven terms in Congress, Rep. Dave Reichert, R-Wash., said he would not seek re-election on Sept.
 6. A former sheriff, Reichert, 67, represents a district that is being targeted by Democrats in 2018.
 Democratic presidential candidate Hillary Clinton won the area in the 2016 election.

 Reichert said the decision to retire from Congress was “the right one for my family and me.”